kintone-samples/SAMPLE-Table-numbering-plug-in/README.md

 Reference: https://get.kintone.help/hc/en-us/articles/115001519707-Installing-Viewing-Plug-ins
 3. Add the plug-in to a specific Kintone App
 Reference: https://get.kintone.help/hc/en-us/articles/115001511188-Adding-Plug-ins-to-an-App
-4. Make sure that a table with a number field as one of the fields is added to the App form.
+4. Make sure that a table with a number field as one of the fields in each row is added to the App form.
 5. Click the + button on the Record List page to start adding a new record.
 Add multiple rows to the table and save the record.
 See that the number fields have automatically been filled in with the row numbers.

 ## How to modify